How to proceed with the project

 STEP3

-After the midterm presentation, the inter-faculty teams will get to work in earnest.
-They will bring together the information they have researched in Phase 1, pool the knowledge of each faculty, and come up with proposals to solve social issues facing companies.
-They will keep in close contact with company representatives, hold repeated discussions, and discuss concepts, content, and designs that are appropriate for the company's way of thinking, and also create a pamphlet.
+After the interim presentation, the interdisciplinary teams will officially begin their work.
+They will bring together the information gathered in Phase 1, pooling the knowledge from each faculty to develop proposals for solving the challenges surrounding the companies.
+They will also maintain close contact with company representatives, engaging in numerous discussions to determine concepts, content, and designs that are appropriate to the company's philosophy, and will create a booklet.

 STEP4: Final report meeting